unepwcmc/labs/README.md

 Sign in uses Omniauth with Github, a method is then ran to query the Github API to see if the user is a member of the wcmc-core-dev team.
 If they are, login succeeds.
 If not, the login is rejected and they are directed to the root of the application.

-You will need to register an application with Github to use this and stub out the is_dev_team? method to return true.
+You will need to register an application with Github to use this.
+In secrets.yml the github_secret is the Client ID for the registered app, and github_key is the Client secret.

-For local development, homepage URL for the github application will need to be http://0.0.0.0:3000 and Authorization Callback URL will be http://0.0.0.0:3000/users/auth/github/callback
+For local development, homepage URL for the github application will need to be http://localhost:3000 and Authorization Callback URL will be http://localhost:3000/users/auth/github/callback

 ## User Interface for displaying the Database structure of our products in the Entity-Relationship format.